WillH0ward-1/Ancestral-Memories/README.md

 Unity: 2022.2.5f1
 Unity FMOD Integration: 2.02.11
 FMOD Studio: 2.02.11

+Across the project you may notice the disparity between the file names ‘Ancestral Memories’ and the title of the game 'Shamanic Synesthesia'.
+‘Ancestral Memories’ was a working title, and in a bid to not potentially mess anything up before submitting my work to my uni, it hasn’t been renamed.
+(This has caused problems in the past).

 When the project is opened, you will receive a warning regarding the Input System.
 Select ‘No’.
 This project uses the old input system.
 When you open the project, you will need to open the relevant scene.
 The name of the scene is ‘MainIsland’.